Teasotea/BioNER-and-RD/README.md

 Token Classification and Relation Detection for Bio Articles

 ## Task
-Solve tokens classification problems on biological articles and use the resulting model in another task - extraction of relations between named entities.
+Tokens classification problems on biological articles and use the resulting model in another task - extraction of relations between named entities.
+Entities are `Chemical` and `Disease`.
 Train a model to correctly predict the class of entity and then use the given model to find chemical-disease relations on this data set.

 ## Notebooks
 * [`Parser.ipynb`](https://github.com/Teasotea/BioNER-and-RD/blob/main/Parser.ipynb) ([nbviewer](https://github.com/Teasotea/BioNER-and-RD/blob/main/Parser.ipynb)) -  Parsing and Pre-Processing data